bonkmachines/ctrl-arduino/docs/multiplexers.md

 We will assume you know how to use the Arduino IDE and upload your sketches to a board.
 If not, have a look at the tutorials at: https://www.arduino.cc/guide

-NOTE: In the Arduino IDE under 'Tools', make sure to set the 'USB Type' to 'Serial'.
+Also make sure you have the CTRL library installed through the library manager.

-Then upload the sketch to your board and open up the monitor when done.
+NOTE: Then upload the sketch to your board and open up the serial monitor.
 This allows you to see the output of the button presses.
+For some boards you have to set the 'USB Type' to 'Serial', in the Arduino IDE under 'Tools'.

 P.S.You can easily adapt this guide to work for potentiometers and rotary encoders.
 Just create a bunch of [potentiometers](potentiometers.md) or [rotary encoders](rotary_encoders.md)